Last updated on April 10th, 2020 at 10:53 am

 After you sell your property and the exchange begins, the first timeline to meet is the 45-day identification period.
 This means you need to identify and document potential replacement properties within 45 days.
+This frame for 1031 exchange is not negotiable under any circumstances.
 There can be some confusion during this step.
 Some “experts” claim that you can buy a different replacement property than one that’s identified during the 45-day period.
 This is not true!
 You must close on one of the identified properties in order for your exchange to be legal.

 The next point to consider are the rules for how many properties you can identify, and their overall value.
 To simplify it, there’s two rules to consider:

 This says if you identify three or fewer properties, they can be any Fair Market Value (FMV) you want.
 Let’s say you sold a duplex for $400,000.
 You can identify one property worth $400,000, one worth $580,000, and a third worth $2.5M if you want.
 You don’t want to buy a replacement property worth less than your old property (or you’ll have boot).
 That said, if you want to buy a new property worth substantially more the IRS won’t stop you.

 If you want to identify more than three replacement properties, their combined Fair Market Value (FMV) cannot exceed 200% of the FMV of your old home.
 Basically, the IRS is trying to ensure you don’t “identify” the entire neighborhood and get sidetracked during your 45-day identification period.